vtex-apps/io-documentation/docs/en/Recipes/development/how-to-create-and-use-clients.md

 | `JanusClient` | Communication with VTEX Core Commerce API's through Janus Router |
 | `InfraClient` | Communication with VTEX IO Infra services |

+> ⚠️
+>
-> When using clients, don't forget to add the **appropriate policies** on your `manifest.json`.
+> When using clients, do not forget to add the **appropriate policies** on your `manifest.json`.
 Incorrect policies may result in request blocking.

-After finding the *base* client you are looking for, you need to implement a **Typescript class that extends the type of this base client**.
+2. After finding the *base* client you are looking for, you need to implement a **Typescript class that extends the type of this base client**.
 You may place them wherever you want, but we advise you to put them on `node/clients`.

 Let's take a look on the anatomy of an *ExternalClient* to the *Github API*: